Kentucky vs. Kansas State: Odds, spread, over/under - NCAA Tournament Second Round

 Kentucky vs. Kansas State Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup listed at multiple sportsbooks.
+See the odds, spread and over/under for this matchup across different sportsbooks.

 |Favorite